bbauska/css-mastering-css/README.md

 }
 ```

-###### And then, finally, you need to instruct it where to put new, prefixed, CSS sheet as given below: {#and-then-finally-you-need-to-instruct-it-where-to-put-new-prefixed-css-sheet-as-given-below .unnumbered}
+###### And then, finally, you need to instruct it where to put new, prefixed, CSS sheet as given below:

 ```
 {